TonyPhipps/SIEM/Incident-Response-Plan.md

 The information to be analyzed typically includes various logs, files, configuration settings, records of currently logged-on users, past connections (logins), running processes, open files, and changes to files or system settings (access control lists (ACLs), registries, and permissions).

 All logs relevant to the incident shall be gathered for analysis and stored or associated with the respective ticket.
-The centralized log management system should be the starting point for log acquisition.
+The centralized log management system shall be the starting point for log acquisition.
 When necessary, valuable logs from non-centralized services may be collected or requested from the system owner(s).
 Network captures (in the form of .pcap files) may be required depending on the nature of the incident.
 Acquiring only traffic that matches specific criteria keeps the volume of data manageable and minimizes the inadvertent capture of sensitive, regulated information.
 Endpoint logs or a collection endpoint volatile state information is often necessary to confirm scope of compromise.
 This could include a memory snapshot or a collection of scripts to collect information.
 If escalation to law enforcement or the court system is expected, carefully consider the evidence impact of accessing the endpoint at all beyond network isolation.

 ### Analysis

 Timeline reconstruction can help in understanding the attacker’s actions.
 Collected logs from relevant hosts, network appliances, server applications, etc. must be identified and placed into an event timeline to allow proper analysis.
 This timeline may be used to correlate events among multiple sources, which is invaluable in confirming of denying any hypotheses formed in earlier stages of the investigation.

 Note affected systems IPs, domain names, files, and accounts to allow retrospective analysis for repeat offenders, threat intelligence matches, and the potential for a wider scope than expected.
 Analysis that does result in a widening of scope in relation to time, systems, users, files, etc. may require gathering of additional logs.
-Incident Responders should maintain a high level of awareness of data that could be used as internal indicators of compromise that could result in a shorter detection time (or even prevention of) future incidents.
+Incident Responders shall maintain a high level of awareness of data that could be used as internal indicators of compromise that could result in a shorter detection time (or even prevention of) future incidents.

 The involvement of multiple teams and various functional communities (e.g., intelligence, subject-matter experts, and application owners) may significantly improve incident response.
 It is important to involve relevant parties by informing them, asking direct questions, and making direct requests for support as needed and as soon as possible.

 ### Determine Priority

-Levels of impact may be "Low," "Medium,"  "High," or "Emergency."
-Higher Incident Responders must coordinate with all organizations involved in the incident to determine whether systems from external agencies or organizations are involved.
+Tickets are classified by incident priority, which primarily determines notification timeline requirements.
+Ticket Priority be "Low," "Medium," "High," or "Emergency."
 Priority determination must include consideration of the current and potential impact on the confidentiality, availability, and integrity of organizational operations, data, assets, and individuals.

+Emergency: Tickets are Emergency priority when one of the following is suspect or confirmed:
+- An adversary causes impact to the confidentiality, integrity, or availability of a critical asset or confidential information.
+- An adversary compromises a root/administrator level account that impacts a critical asset.
+- An adversary causes impact that could lead to significant financial fines to the organization.

+High: Tickets are High priority when one of the following is suspect or confirmed:
+- An asset is compromised that could impact the confidentiality, integrity, or availability of critical assets or confidential information.
+- An adversary causes impact that could lead to financial fines to the organization causing a delay in financial goals.

+Medium: Tickets are Medium priority when one of the following is suspect or confirmed:
+- An adversary causes impact to the confidentiality, integrity, or availability of a non-critical asset that may allow the compromise of additional assets.
+- An adversary causes impact that could result in financial fines to the organization.
+- A security control is successfully and intentionally bypassed.

+Low: Tickets are Low priority when one of the following is suspect or confirmed:
+- An adversary causes impact to the confidentiality, integrity, or availability of a non-critical asset with a limited scope.
+- An concerted effort is made to bypass a security control.

 Other considerations include direct or indirect impact on:
-- Network health status.
-- Potential data compromise or loss.
-- Equipment downtime or destruction.
-- Downstream impact on other ISs or components (e.g., a machine removed from operations takes 8 hours to be rebuilt).
-- Stolen sensitive data, operational plans, and decision briefs that provide an adversary with a critical advantage.
-- Complete or partial databases loss.
-- Degraded or denied access to critical business functions.
+- Impact to asset health, including performance and resource consumption.
+- Expected cost of the entire incident response process.
 - Degraded, denied, or misdirected communication from leadership to subordinate offices.
-- Loss of control of critical networks.

 _Establish any service level agreements or other requirements related to Priority_